 Use a chin curtain on your helmet

-If you are someone who does not like scarves, chin curtain will come into use.
-If there is space between your helmet and your neck, you can use a chin curtain, which are extra paddings that can be attached to the neck area.
-These are specially designed for preventing the air from getting inside your helmet.
+If you are someone who does not like scarves, a chin curtain will come into use.
+If there is space between your helmet and your neck, you can use a chin curtain, which is extra padding that can be attached to the neck area.
+These are specially designed to prevent the air from getting inside your helmet.

 Stuff your helmet with fleece

 If your helmet does not reduce any noise, the chances are that it does not fit your head properly.
 A simple way to tighten your helmet’s grip and also reduce noise is by using fleece.
 Take small fleece pieces and fit them behind your cheeks and in front of your ears.
 This will create a barrier between the wind and your ears and also make the helmet fit more properly around your head.

 Having your face shield in the perfect position and height can also significantly reduce noise.
 If your motorcycle has a face shield, then it can be used to your benefit.
 Experiment and see in which position the face shield works the best.
 If it is properly positioned, it will create a hurdle between the wind and your helmet and reduce noise.